 Service Generally.

 A movant must file and serve a corresponding notice of motion either prior to or simultaneously with the motion, and then file a certificate of service affirming service of both documents.
-The movant must file a certificate of service that demonstrates they have served all parties entitled to notice under the Federal Rules of Bankruptcy Procedure, and states the means of service on each party (i.e., by U.S. mail, through CM/ECF, or by some other means).
-The movant may file the certificate of service either as an attachment to the filed document or as a separate document, as further described below.
+The movant must file a certificate of service that demonstrates they have served all parties entitled to notice under the Bankruptcy Rules, and states the means of service on each party (i.e., by U.S. mail, through CM/ECF, or by some other means).
+The movant may file the certificate of service either as an attachment to the filed document or as a separate document, as further described in paragraphs (c) and (e) below.

 Filing the Certificate of Service with the Motion.

-If a movant files the certificate of service at the same time as they file the motion, they should include the certificate of service as an attachment to the motion.
+If a movant files the certificate of service at the same time as they file the motion, they shall include the certificate of service as an attachment to the motion.

 Filing the Certificate of Service Separately.

-If the movant files the certificate of service subsequent to the filing the motion and therefore as a separate document they must specify the document served and either attach a copy of the document served or link the certificate of service to that document.
+If the movant files the certificate of service subsequent to the filing the motion and therefore as a separate document, they must specify the document served and either attach a copy of the document served or link the certificate of service to that document in the docket, through their CM/ECF filing entry.

 Service of Documents Filed Electronically.